Ford Falcon (EA): Suspension and chassis

 The EA carried over significant parts of the prior X series Falcon platform to save costs.

-Rear suspension on the sedans continued with the coil spring live axle located by upper and lower unequal length trailing arms, and a transverse watts linkage.
-The watts linkage had its centre pivot mounted to the differential housing carrying over the roll centre movement compromise from the XE Falcon of 1982.
+Rear suspension on the sedans continued with the coil spring live axle located by upper and lower unequal length trailing arms, and a transverse Watt's linkage.
+The Watt's linkage had its centre pivot mounted to the differential housing carrying over the roll centre movement compromise from the XE Falcon of 1982.

 All wagons carried over the leaf spring suspension of prior Falcons, chosen for their performance in fleet applications including load carrying.

 The biggest change for the EA series was the introduction across all models and body types of a new front architecture comprising rack and pinion steering with new front suspension utilising the short and long arm long spindle (SLALS) pseudo double wishbone design.
 This allowed for longer shocks, optimised ball joint location, improved geometry control, and dramatically improved front end response over the XF Falcon.

 Standard suspension was fitted to all Falcon and Fairmont models.
 The Falcon S lowered ride height by 26 mm and increased spring and shock rates with larger stabiliser bars.
 An optional Country Pack suspension offered increased ride height compared to the standard suspension and typically came with enhanced underbody protection including a sump guard.

 Brakes were the same across the range using a hub integrated (i.e. not a hat rotor) front ventilated disc design of 287 mm and single piston callipers sliding on the hub carrier.
 The rear used solid discs also at 287 mm and the rear callipers carried over the Ford handbrake system using a threaded piston applying the handbrake cable forces to the rear disc pads.